Frog Hollow Nature Area

 Dedication on April 20, 2024 by Schuylkill County Conservancy President Julia Sophy.

-Frog Hollow Environmental Education Center was created by Elsie Krammes as a Memorial Park to her father Samuel B. Riland.
+Frog Hollow Environmental Education Center was created by Elsie Krammes as a Memorial Park to her grandfather Samuel B. Riland.
 Management of Frog Hollow was entrusted to the South Schuylkill Garden Club.
-Most recently in 2019 it was entrusted to St. John’s Reformed Church located in nearby Friedensburg.
+Most recently in 2019 it was entrusted to St. John's Lutheran Church located in nearby Friedensburg.

 After several years, the church began to feel the burden of caring for the property and thought that they were not the best people to manage Frog Hollow.
 They felt that it should be available to the public for use and enjoyment.